Managed local follow-up of long term cancer survivors: ADAPT

 Over 1.8 million people in England are living with and after a cancer diagnosis and the number of cancer survivors is increasing at a rate of 3% per year.
 One consequence of this is that the later effects of treatment (such as cardiovascular disease, musculoskeletal complications, endocrine effects and secondary cancers) are becoming more prevalent.
 These consequences require effective management to maximise quality and duration of survival after first cancer cure.
 However, traditional hospital follow-up for patients with curable cancers focuses on disease recurrence - which is rare beyond 5 years – with limited focus on the consequences of late treatment toxicity.

-How will we do it?
+How are we doing it?

-The study will comprise two work packages:
+The study comprises two work packages:

 Work Package 1 Examining the impact of ADAPT on activity at the Christie hospital: